serdarsen/budgie-browser-profile-launcher/README.md

    # Execute the install script.
    ./install.sh

-   # Now log-off to the login screen and log back in.

    # You can add Budgie Browser Profile Launcher to your panel from Budgie Desktop Settings.

 ```